chenglou/grunt-huxley/README.md

 For source files, specify them the usual [grunt way](http://gruntjs.com/configuring-tasks#files).

 #### server
-Either "firefox" or "chrome".
+Used to run Huxley on a remote Selenium server.

-Defaults to Selenium's defaults:
+Defaults to Selenium's defaults for each browser:

   - Chrome: 'http://localhost:9515'
   - Firefox: 'http://localhost:4444/wd/hub'

-Used if you want to run Huxley remotely.

 ### Example